lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 2018/11/12 15:15:46 Current value of data: {yfbxd [{1 abcd 0 0} {1 y 0 0} {1 x 3 1} {2 '' 1 1} {1 f 1 0} {2 '' 4 1}]}

 ```

-The important thing to note here is that each modification to the data is performed as a series of operations.
-There are a few assumptions made in the test cases shown above which are important to point out:

-1. There is no way to know if operation in #1 _happened before_ #2.
-It is assumed that LOCAL and REMOTE operations happen concurrently.
-2. Ordering of the operations is implicit in the test cases.
-(Testcase #1 is processed before testcase #2.)
-Operations are processed in the order in which they are seen.
-This imposes a partial order on the set of events occurring in the system.

-This implementation of Operational Transformation is not without issues and one of the main issues is visible from the discussion so far: this implementation cannot guarantee convergence to a consistent state across replicas during a long enough network partition.
-One factor that we overlook in this implementation is that of establishing causality between a set of operations.
-There is an implicit _happens before_ relationship established by the order in which operations are stored in the `OTEditor.Ops` list.
-This can easily be broken by packets that arrive out of order leading to data inconsistency.
-The implementation, therefore, relies on the order on which the operations are received to establish consistency in the system.
-We will explore how these issues affect systems and how these are resolved in the next blog post.

 Now that expectations are set, we implement a simplified Operational Transformation Editor.
 The first part of the implementation deals with setting up data structures.
 We have two main operations: `INSERT` and `DELETE`.
 These operations can be done either locally or could be sent as part of a synchronization message from a remote user.
 Operations are tagged `LOCAL` if they are performed at on the "local" machine and tagged `REMOTE` if they are sent from a remote user.
 The operation is described by the struct `Op` which defines the structure of the operations which the editor (`OTEditor`) can process.
 The editor `OTEditor` itself has two fields: `Data`, which stores application data and `Ops`, which keeps a record of operations that have been processed by the `OTEditor`. `OTEditor.Ops` imposes a partial order on the operations.